MoeraOrg/moeraorg.github.io/overview/index.md

 **Censorship.** Even if the platform wants to preserve the freedom of speech, it is vulnerable to pressure from governments, organized groups of users (that threaten to leave the platform), advertisers and its own employees.
-The platforms begins to provide rules of conduct and censorship that seems reasonable at the beginning, but quckly goes out of control.
+The platforms begin to provide rules of conduct and censorship that seems reasonable at the beginning, but quickly goes out of control.
 Theoretical ability to filter the content becomes responsibility and refusal is punished.
 The worst is that it is practically impossible to censor tens of millions of active users.
-It requires hiring of the large number of human censors or using the "intellectual" software with a lot of false positives.
+It requires hiring of the large number of human censors or uses the "intellectual" software with a lot of false positives.
 This leads to banning innocent people, fade of humour and sarcasm, manifestation of political bias and mob rule.
 The platform becomes boring and frustrating.

-**End of life.** The owner may decide to close the platform at any moment, if it does not produce enough revenue.
+**End of life.** The owner may decide to close the platform at any moment if it does not produce enough revenues.
 And often there are no alternatives in the market to migrate to.
 Even if the service is very important to you, you will not be able to prolong its life, even for payment.